crest4.classify

 similarity search.
 By default, parallelism is turned

-no more than 32.
+CPUs but no more than 32.

 search_db: The database used for the sequence similarity search.

-Either `midori253darn`, `silvamod138pr2`, 'mitofish',
+Either `ssuome`, `silvamod138pr2`, 'mitofish',

-`silvamod128` or `ssuome`.
+or `midori253darn`.
+By default, `ssuome`.

-provide a custom database by specifying the full path
+Optionally, the user can provide a custom database by

-to a directory containing all required files under
+specifying the full path to a directory containing all

-`search_db`.
 See the README for more information.

 output_dir: The directory into which all the classification